Can I Take Plan B While Breastfeeding?

 Speak to your doctor about any concerns you may have, and they can offer a viable solution.

-Plan B is safe for breastfeeding women
+The Plan B pill is safe to take for breastfeeding women

 Can women take Plan B while breastfeeding?
 The answer is yes, affirmed Amy Roskin, M.D., a board-certified OB-GYN and chief medical officer at Seven Starling, an online care center for postpartum mental health headquartered in New York City.